chinmay5oak1/Chicago-Public-Schools--SQL-Database/README.md

 Objectives:

-    Understand the dataset for Chicago Public School level performance Store the dataset in an Db2 database on IBM Cloud instance Retrieve metadata about tables and columns and query data from mixed case columns Solve example problems to practice your SQL skills including using built-in database functions
+    1.Understand the dataset for Chicago Public School level performance 2.Store the dataset in an Db2 database on IBM Cloud instance 3.Retrieve metadata about tables and columns and query data from mixed case columns 4.Solve example problems to practice your SQL skills including using built-in database functions